Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems

-Analyzing the properties of the gradient and Hessian, previous work~\cite{Lu2017a} shows that \eqref{eq:obj2} has a simple form of the stationary points and does not have any spurious local minimum.
-The theorems therein are summarized as follows.
+Previous work~\cite{Lu2017a} characterizes the energy landscape of \eqref{eq:obj2}. \eqref{eq:obj2} does not have any spurious local minimum.
+The theorem therein is rephrased as follows.

-\begin{theorem} Let $A$ be a symmetric negative definite matrix.
-All {\bfseries stationary points} of \eqref{eq:obj2} are of form $X = U P S Q$ and all {\bfseries local minima} are of form $X = U_p Q$, where $P \in \bbR^{n \times p}$ is the first $p$ columns of an arbitrary $n$-by-$n$ permutation matrix, $S \in \bbR^{p \times p}$ is a diagonal matrix with diagonal entries being 0 or 1, and $Q \in \bbR^{p\times p}$ is an arbitrary orthogonal matrix.
+\begin{theorem} Let $A$ be a symmetric negative semi-definite matrix.
+All {\bfseries stationary points} of \eqref{eq:obj2} are of form $X = U S P$ and all {\bfseries local minima} are of form $X = U_p Q$, where $S \in \bbR^{n \times n}$ is a diagonal matrix with diagonal entries being 0 or 1 (at most $p$ 1s), $P \in \bbR^{n\times p}$ and $Q \in \bbR^{p\times p}$ are unitary matrices.
 Further, any local minimum is also a global minimum. \end{theorem}

-Notice that the matrix $A$ in \eqref{eq:obj2} must be negative definite.
-Otherwise, $X$ can be selected as scaled eigenvectors corresponding to the positive eigenvalues and $f_2(X)$ can be arbitrarily negative and unbounded from below.
-For eigenvalue problems, the matrix can be shifted to be negative definite, which requires an estimation of the largest eigenvalue.
-Later in this paper, we will always assume $A$ is negative definite in the case of \eqref{eq:obj1}, an extra step is needed to estimate the shift, and shifting is needed every iteration.
+Notice that the matrix $A$ in \eqref{eq:obj2} must be negative semi-definite.
+Otherwise, $X$ can be scaled eigenvectors corresponding to the positive eigenvalues, and \eqref{eq:obj2} is unbounded from below.
+For eigenvalue problems, the matrix can be shifted to be negative semi-definite.
+Comparing to \eqref{eq:obj1}, an extra step is needed to estimate the shift, and shifting is needed every iteration.